Truc4/arche/docs/design/the-flat-effect-model.md

 that a pure function builds and an impure leaf runs.
 Flatness isn't even a rule you enforce — a proc simply has no way to call a proc, so the effect call graph is depth-1 by construction.

 The surprise is that this isn't a sacrifice.
-The model is **flat** (the effect call graph is depth-1 by construction), **explicit** (no late-bound jump to chase), **heap-free** (effects are fixed-size descriptors), **data-oriented** (effects compose into columns and drain in a fanned kernel), and **statically dispatched** (a compile-time vtable, not a runtime search).
-And every one of those properties falls *out of* arche's existing constraints — no heap, static pools, ECS columns — rather than fighting them.
+The model is **flat**, **explicit** (no late-bound jump to chase), **heap-free** (effects are fixed-size descriptors), **data-oriented** (effects compose into columns and drain in a fanned kernel), and **statically dispatched** (a compile-time vtable, not a runtime search).
+Every one of those falls *out of* arche's existing constraints — no heap, static pools, ECS columns — rather than fighting them.

 This document explains what the model is, why each piece exists, and why it's specifically good in arche.
-It ends with the one part we haven't nailed: the schedule.
+It ends with the schedule — the timeline that runs it all.

 ---